I love coffee, but I'm vegan so I don't drink cow's milk. I wanted to find a way to make coffee with soya milk without the milk curdling.

-Soya Milk Curdling in a Mug of Coffee
+How to Stop Soya Milk Curdling in Coffee

 If you’re anything like me (and I hope for your sake you’re not), you love coffee but don't want to use cow’s milk—perhaps for health, taste, or ethical reasons.

-Over a period of several weeks I researched this issue and tried a number of experiments.
-Here are the various attempts I made at making the perfect coffee - these were all tried with instant coffee:
+Over a period of several weeks, I researched this issue and tried a number of experiments.
+Here are the various attempts I made at making the perfect coffee (I used instant coffee in these experiments):

 Several of the experiments seemed to work initially, only to stop working as soon as I began to think I may have cracked it.
 With my initial attempts allowing the boiled water to cool quite a lot before making the coffee seemed to work best.
 This was fine but resulted in several cups of lukewarm coffee, which was not ideal.